fraserclaire/seq-visualizer/README.md

 ## Interactive website to generate publication-ready figures

-- Goal: Create a website that scientists can use to upload their sequence data and generate publication ready visualizations (for non-coding familiar users)
+- Goal: Create a user-friendly website that scientists can use to visualize sequencing data

+*See "sequencingVisualization_stepByStep.ipynb" file for the step-by-step breakdown*

 ### Requirements:
 1. Set up environment